oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Find the process started with the Lead in the grid and click in the corresponding row

 - You will get to the page of the Lead instance.
-Click :kbd:`Disqualify` button in the top right corner
+Click :guilabel:`Disqualify` button in the top right corner

 .. hint::

     You can use Filters functionality to simplify the search for the necessary Lead.
 The Filters are rather see-through and easy to use, but if you feel a lack of assistance, please refer to the Filters Guide (TBD).

-If there is a need to define reasons for the decision, click :kbd:`FollowUp` button and write a free text message.
+If there is a need to define reasons for the decision, click :guilabel:`FollowUp` button and write a free text message.
 The message will be added to the Lead's additional information section.

 .. _user-guide-sales-processes-workflow-reactivate-leads: